ladybug-tools/spider/sandbox/speed-solar-data/README.md

 <span style=display:none; >[You are now in a GitHub source code view - click this link to view Read Me file as a web page]( http://rawgit.com/ladybug-tools/spider/master/#sandbox/speed-solar-data/README.md "View file as a web page." ) </span>
 <input type=button onclick="window.location.href='https://github.com/ladybug-tools/spider/blob/master/sandbox/speed-solar-data/README.md'"
-value="You are now in a GitHub web page view - Click this button to view this read me file as source code'" >
+value="You are now in a GitHub web page view - Click this button to view this read me file as source code" >

 # SPEED Solar Data Read Me